paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 ---

-## ⚡️ Power Challenge: On Your Own
+## ⚡️ Level Up Challenge: On Your Own

 ### Your Mission